Scaruffi.com

 Scaruffi’s response

-Much to my delight- Scaruffi seemed to like my designs.
-He started his email by stating “It all looks extremely good”.
-And then went on to say, “but let me tell you why nobody ever succeeded in restyling my website...”
+Scaruffi liked the designs.
+His email opened with “It all looks extremely good”.
+Then: “but let me tell you why nobody ever succeeded in restyling my website…”